 Known as “Mayor Pete,” Pete Buttigieg is the two-term mayor of South Bend, Indiana.
-He’s a Harvard graduate, part-time pianist, “smart sewer” advocate and a prominent member of the millennial generation — Buttigieg recently celebrated his 37th birthday.
+He’s a Harvard graduate, part-time pianist, “smart sewer” advocate and a prominent member of the millennial generation.
+He will soon turn 38 and would be the youngest person ever elected to the White House if he wins.

 Buttigieg is also a Rhodes Scholar and member of the Navy Reserves.
 In 2013, two years into his first term as mayor, he was deployed to Afghanistan for seven months.

 Former President Barack Obama once called Buttigieg — who won the John F. Kennedy Profile in Courage award for an essay about Bernie Sanders — the future of the Democratic Party.
 In 2016, Buttigieg launched an unsuccessful campaign for chairman of the Democratic National Committee.
-Buttigieg would be the first openly gay president, and the youngest person in history, to occupy the Oval Office.
+Buttigieg would be the first openly gay president.

 Here is where Buttigieg stands on the key issues in the 2020 presidential election.